Emmanuel Taylor, M.Sc., Dr.P.H.

 fax: (240) 276-7862

 Emmanuel A. Taylor, M.Sc., Dr.P.H., is a Health Scientist Administrator in the Center to Reduce Cancer Health Disparities (CRCHD) at the National Cancer Institute (NCI).
+He serves as Leader of the Performance and Evaluation Core.
 In this role, Dr. Taylor provides technical leadership for program evaluation of all cancer disparities related programs within the Center.
 He also served as a Program Director for the Community Networks Program (CNP) and Patient Navigation Research Program (PNRP) grants.
 His responsibilities include providing technical and scientific expertise and guidance to staff and grantees in the use of community-based participatory research (CBPR) and translational research methodologies in relation to cancer prevention and control interventions in minority and medically underserved populations.
 In addition, Dr. Taylor coordinates the preparation of programmatic reports in response to Congressional and NCI leadership inquiries.

 Dr. Taylor has over 25 years of experience in public health program planning, implementation and evaluation at local/community, national and international levels.
 Prior to his appointment at CRCHD, Dr. Taylor was President and CEO of Health Information Management Associates (HIMA) Inc., as well as the Chief Epidemiologist and Director of Health Informatics, Research and Program Evaluation at HIMA.
 He is a former Associate Professor of Public Health and Epidemiology in the MPH/Dr.P.H.
 Program at Morgan State University, in Baltimore, where he also served as Principal Investigator (PI) and Director of the T32-funded Center for Minority Research Training in Complementary and Alternative Medicine.
 Prior to that, Dr. Taylor was a Visiting Scientist/Senior Epidemiologist for Minority Health in the Office of the Director at the Centers for Disease Control and Prevention (CDC), where he developed and implemented intervention programs for various underserved population groups.